NixNeovim/NixNeovimPlugins/README.md

 Next, run this:

 ```
-nix run .#update-vim-extra-plugins
+nix run .#update-vim-plugins
 ```

-After that, `pkgs/vim-extra-plugins.nix` and the plugin list in `README.md` are updated.
+After that, `pkgs/vim-plugins.nix` and the plugin list in `README.md` are updated.

 #### 3. Override your plugin derivation in `overrides.nix`